dask/dask/docs/source/diagnostics-distributed.rst

 .. code-block:: python

-   # Single machine progress bar
+   # Progress bar on a single machine
    from dask.diagnostics import ProgressBar

    with ProgressBar():
        x.compute()

-   # Distributed scheduler ProgressBar
+   # Progress bar with the distributed scheduler
    from dask.distributed import Client, progress

    client = Client()  # use dask.distributed by default